ecoologic/ruby-dijkstra-for-readability/README.md

 # Dijkstra's shortest path algorithm

+A Ruby implementation to understand the Dijkstra algorithm.
+The terminology is not super consistent.

+Dijkstra is an algorithm for finding the shortest paths between nodes in a graph.

 * Written in Ruby
 * Written for Readability
-* Written with a focus on Object Oriented
+* Written in an Object Oriented style
 * Loosely Tested with RSpec

 Tested using the Kiwiland Railway exercise (Kaitaia / Invercargill).
 Can be used to solve: